ezael/magento-2-api-made-easy/README.md

 $api->connect("myuser","mypassword");
 ```

-### GET ONE THING
+### GET ONE RECORD
-U can use this method to retrieve all things that only need one get parameter.
+U can use this method to retrieve a record that only need one get parameter.
 See the http://devdocs.magento.com/guides/v2.0/rest/list.html to know wath u can get with this call.
 ```php
 $retour = $api->get("products/MYSKU");